 Tips on composting for apartments

 Whatever kind of composter you choose, it’s a good idea to follow a few rules while adding scraps to the container’s inside.
-It is important to balance high-nitrogen vegetable and fruit scraps with carbon inputs in order to speed up decomposition and avoid odours.
+It is important to balance high-nitrogen vegetable and fruit scraps with carbon inputs in order to speed up decomposition and avoid odors.

 Conclusion